sgrottel/MeshProc/README.md

 ### Senarios

+- Scriptable, e.g. yaml
-- load multiple meshes, place them, save one combined mesh
+[/] load multiple meshes, place them, save one combined mesh
+- Boolean mesh combiners: A-B subtract, A^B intersection
+	- Note: only B needs to be watertight to provide a clean definition of "inside"
+- Mega-Heal: Auto cleanup of meshes with the option to force them to be watertight
 	- automatically remove non-manifold geometry
 	- automatically close (small) holes
+- Manual fixing:
+	- select open edge loops, intersection-free
+	- linear-extrude loop (including chamfer)
+	- close loop hole (non-convex, intersection-free loops) if planar, and if non-planar
-- cut in holes
+- Cookie-cutter: cut in holes, dents, add triangulation
-- stitch mesh holes
+- Stitch/connect mesh holes
 - partially morph/blend meshes (create seamless connections) and merge meshes by re-meshing
 - free deform meshes with a tri-linear, tri-quadratic, or tri-cubic volume
 - shear and tighten meshes